Samsung Electronics: Washing machines

+Consumer privacy lawsuit

+In December 2025, Texas Attorney General Ken Paxton filed a lawsuit against Samsung and four other smart TV manufacturers, alleging that the companies were illegally "spying on Texans by secretly recording what consumers watch in their own homes" using automated content recognition (ACR) technology.

+Patents challenged

+Following the grant to Samsung of U.S. Patent No. 9,675,229 and its European counterpart, EP 2963515, titled Cleaning robot and method for controlling the same, the patents were challenged by Igor Paromtchik through an ex parte reexamination in the United States and opposition proceedings in Europe.
+These patents described technologies used in Samsung's POWERbot robot vacuum cleaners.
+The European patent was revoked in March 2024.
+The U.S. patent ceased to be in force in June 2025 due to non-payment of maintenance fees, approximately ten years before the end of its full statutory term.

 Advertisements on smart televisions

 In 2015, users on the website Reddit began reporting that some Samsung Smart TVs would display advertisements for Pepsi products during movies when viewed through the Plex application.
-Plex denied responsibility for the ads and Samsung told blog Gigaom that they were investigating the matter.
+Plex denied responsibility for the ads and Samsung told blog Gigaom that it was investigating the matter.

 In March 2016, soccer star Pelé filed a lawsuit against Samsung in the United States District Court for the Northern District of Illinois, seeking $30 million in damages, claiming violations under the Lanham Act for false endorsement and a state law claim for violation of his right of publicity.
 The suit alleged that, at one point, Samsung and Pelé came close to entering into a licensing agreement for Pelé to appear in a Samsung advertising campaign; Samsung abruptly pulled out of the negotiations.
 The October 2015 Samsung ad in question included a partial face shot of a man who allegedly "very closely resembles" Pelé, and also a superimposed ultra-high-definition television screen next to the image of the man featuring a "modified bicycle or scissors-kick", perfected and famously used by Pelé.

-In December 2016, Samsung forced an update to their Smart TV line, which resulted in advertisements being displayed in menus on the updated devices.
+In December 2016, Samsung forced an update to its Smart TV line, which resulted in advertisements being displayed in menus on the updated devices.